-If the Office of the General Commissioner for Refugees and Stateless Persons (CGRS) or the Council for Alien Law Litigation grants subsidiary protection status, you must present the decision of the CGRS or the CALL to the municipal administration of your main place of residence.
-On presentation of this document, the municipal administration will issue you with an A card (limited stay), unless otherwise instructed by the Immigration Office.
-The application for an extension of the A card must be made to the municipal administration of your main residence 30 to 45 days before the end of the validity of the card.
+If the CGRS or the CALL grants subsidiary protection status, the person concerned must present the decision of the CGRS or the CALL to the Immigration Service of the municipality of their main residence.
+The municipality will then issue an A card (limited stay) upon presentation of this decision.
+This card, valid for one year, can be extended twice by the municipality for two years each time, without prior instruction from the IO.
+The application to extend the A card must be submitted to the municipality of the main residence 30 to 45 days before the end of the validity period of the card.

 Your child was not born in Belgium: